nathan-andosen/verifyjs/README.md

 ## Use cases:

-Most of the time you should be validating your parameters in a function, verifyjs allows you to do this in a clean and simple manner.
+Most of the time you should be validating your parameters in a function or parameters passed to an API, verifyjs allows you to do this in a clean and simple manner.

+__Validating a methods parameters:__

 ```typescript
 class Person {